 APM (Application Performance Management) for me makes it clear to every stakeholder whether your business runs well or not and who has to take action to fix this problem.
-The following screenshot shows a typical high-level dashboard with key application performance & business metrics that tells you whether you have to take action or not:
+The following screenshot shows a typical high-level APM dashboard with key application performance & business metrics that tell you whether you have to take action or not:

 Why we looked into APM!
 Metrics it is!

 Most frequently, it starts when users experience suboptimal performance.
 It could be a problem with the Network, OS, Middleware, DB or even just bad code.
 Without some type of monitoring these events (user complaints) turn into a time wasting multi-group troubleshooting exercise.
 Before you know it, these exercises steal valuable resources from other projects and other day-to-day activities.
 Let’s face it, by the time you get everyone on a call or even in the same room the major symptoms are gone and performance is almost, if not all the way, back to the user’s acceptable level.